 The Junior School is a safe and supportive environment that embraces the curious mind.
-Girls are eager to learn and are enthusiastic about sharing their ideas.
+Children are eager to learn and are enthusiastic about sharing their ideas.
 They learn independence and build self-confidence as teachers focus on exploration, critical thinking, and teamwork in the classroom.

-Led by our Deputy Head, Director of Junior School (JK-Gr.
-7), Kathy Kealey, the Junior School offers an enhanced version of the British Columbia Ministry of Education’s approved curriculum.
+The Junior School offers an enhanced version of the British Columbia Ministry of Education’s approved curriculum.
 The focus is on developing fundamental skills in language, math, science, social studies, art, health, and physical education.

 The curriculum is enhanced with field trips, visiting instructors who are experts in their field, as well as resource teachers who help support the diverse learning needs of our students.